XorgX304/storm/README.md

 Framework such as Batch, PowerShell and C# payloads.
 ```

-* Powerful ThorCat listener.
+* Powerful StormCat listener.

 ```
-There is a powerful ThorCat listener in Storm Framework that supports secure SSL connection and other useful functions.
+There is a powerful StormCat listener in Storm Framework that supports secure SSL connection and other useful functions.
 ```